-- You can stay this promenade along the beach if you wish (eventually you are forced up onto the clifftop), but a more scenic route is to follow the road behind the promenade when it curves right uphill, with a green slope to its left, about 350 metres after the clock tower.
+- A more scenic route is to follow the road behind the promenade when it curves right uphill, with a green slope to its left, about 350 metres after the clock tower.
 60 metres up the slope turn left along a car-wide tarmac path across the hillside, with sea parallel and downhill to your left.
 The car-wide path soon becomes a "clifftop" path (there is in fact no cliff, just a grassy slope: there are numerous opportunities to switch between this higher path and the seafront as you walk along, incidentally.)

 - [!]
 In 60 metres, at the end of the car park, turn right up a tarmac path.

 - In 70 metres, at a T-junction with another tarmac path, turn left downhill to cross a footbridge.
 At its far end fork left to stay on the tarmac path.

 - After 2-300 metres among bushes this brings you out onto the open clifftop, at a T-junction: turn right here, uphill.
 When you get to the clifftop keep on along its edge, passing a parking area away to your right and going through a belt of shrubs.
-You finally emerge onto a grassy hilltop, which you follow for 1.5km towards the towers of the ruined Saxon church at Reculver, which is visible ahead.
+You finally emerge onto a grassy hilltop, which you follow for 1.5km gently downhill towards the towers of the ruined Saxon church at Reculver, which is visible ahead.